 Publication – Zisis, E., Keller, D., Kanari, L., Arnaudon, A., Gevaert, M., Delemontex, T., Coste, B., Foni, A., Abdellah, M., Calì, C., Hess, K., Magistretti, P. J., Schürmann, F., & Markram, H. (2021).
 Digital reconstruction of the neuro-glia-vascular architecture.
 Cerebral Cortex.
 Volume 31, Issue 12, December 2021, Pages 5686–5703, https://doi.org/10.1093/cercor/bhab254

 Model released – Neuro-Glia-Vasculature Portal – https://bbp.epfl.ch/ngv-portal/

 So far, Blue Brain has established a solid approach to feasibly reconstruct, simulate, visualize and analyze a digital copy of mouse brain tissue and the whole mouse brain.
 We are now at the stage where we can accelerate the building of larger mouse brain regions and integrate more biological detail.
-Furthermore, we can use the modelled circuit for gaining new insights into the operation of large-scale circuits, connecting the micro-scale cellular level (e.g., membrane ion channels, synaptic and spike dynamics) to the macroscale level (the emergence of behavioural-related brain states) – e.g., the work by Reimann et al. (2013) and Newton et al. (2021) or the recent works released as preprints by Amsalem et al and Chindemi et al.
+Furthermore, we can use the modeled circuit for gaining new insights into the operation of large-scale circuits, connecting the micro-scale cellular level (e.g., membrane ion channels, synaptic and spike dynamics) to the macro-scale level (the emergence of behavioral-related brain states) – e.g., the work by Reimann et al. (2013), Newton et al. (2021) and Chindemi et al (2022) or the works released as preprints by Amsalem et al. and Romani et al.